atomcorp/great/README.md

 It was mostly made as I moved to iOS, and there isn't a decent Presently alternative.
 I wanted to continue the same journal I'd used for a couple of years.

+Here is a demo version with some data to check out: https://great-git-demo-atomcorp.vercel.app

 ## Using

 The data is kept in the same format as Presently, CSV with the headings entryDate (yyyy-mm-dd) and entryContent.
 You can upload a Presently backup in this apps settings page.
-The record is saved in plaintext in you localstorage so it is only intended to be used on a device you trust, i.e. your phone.
+The record is saved in plaintext in your localstorage so it is only intended to be used on a device you trust, i.e. your phone.
 I have set it up a reminder on my phone to prompt me to fill in each day.

 ## Todo